wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 2. To launch Android Studio, navigate to the android-studio/bin/ directory in a terminal and execute studio.sh.

 3. You may want to add android-studio/bin/ to your PATH environmental variable so that you can start Android Studio from any directory.
+(Ex: `export PATH=$PATH:~/your_android_directory/android-studio/bin`) [For more info, see this guide.](http://www.codeproject.com/Articles/802813/Setting-Up-Android-Development-Ubuntu)

 4. Follow the setup wizard to install any necessary SDK tools.